mlissner/michaeljaylissner.com/content/the-prettiest-ratio-and-google.md

 Still confused?
 How about this: The Golden Ratio is 1.61803399.

 I went online a few days ago to figure out how to dimension an applet that I was making, and discovered yet another cool Google tool.
 Googling for "400 * golden ratio" yields the search result of 647.
-Very cool. <!-- ckey="10060E10" --><!--break-->
+Very cool. <!-- ckey="10060E10" -->